Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "That's impossible," Shannen replied.
 "We're back in our real lives.
 We don't have our powers anymore."

-"After almost two months of having my powers I know a premonition when I have one," Alyssa said..
+"Well, after over two months of having my powers I know a premonition when I have one," Alyssa said..
 “And I definitely had one.
 I was talking to Jennifer and when I took her hand I had a premonition.
 I saw a klieg light fall down right over her."

 Alyssa turned back to Jennifer.
 She had walked away from where she and Alyssa had been talking and was now standing alone directly under the overhead klieg light.